leangjia/blender_docs/manual/physics/rigid_body/tips.rst

 Enabling a constraint during the physics simulation often has dramatic results as the physics engine tries to bring into alignment two objects which are often dramatically out of alignment.
-It is very common for the affected objects to build up enough kinetic energy to bounce themselves out of camera (and into orbit, although the physics engine is not yet capable of simulating a planet's gravity well, so scratch that).
+It is very common for the affected objects to build up enough kinetic energy to bounce themselves out of camera.

 Rigid body dynamics can be baking to normal keyframes with *Bake To Keyframes* button in the *Physics* tab of the *Toolbar*.